l00mi/mediawiki-extensions-Wikidata/extensions/ValueView/README.md

 ## Release notes

+### 0.6.6 (2014-07-18)
+* Mouse clicks other than simple left clicks don't trigger events any more in all ooMenus
+* Suggester items default to black even if they are links
+* Suggesters z-index is now dynamically calculated with it's position on screen

+### 0.6.5 (2014-07-17)
+* Fixed the Qunit tests
+* Don't underline ooMenu/ sugester items
+* Various small bug fixes

 ### 0.6.4 (2014-07-02)
 * Changed MonolingualText option from "lang" to "valuelang".
 * Added setLink() function to jQuery.ui.ooMenu.CustomItem prototype allowing dynamic updates of the link target.